SOA2012-101078504/linphoneTest_1/uwp/cs/06_GroupChat/Readme.md

 ﻿Linphone X UWP tutorial 06_group_chat
 ========================================

-In this step we are going to approach to new concepts: group chat and multipart message.
+In this step we will tackle two new concepts: group chats and multipart messages.
 To enable those new features we are going to use Flexisip as a backend (see group ChatRoom creation).
 Flexisip is a complete and modular SIP server suite.
 If you need more informations about Flexisip you can read this [Flexisip presentation](http://linphone.org/technical-corner/flexisip) or [Contact us](http://linphone.org/contact).

-We created a new page so you can prepare your participant list before creating a group chat, see CreateGroupChatRoom.xaml(.cs) and CoreService.cs to learn how to create group chat.
+We will create a new page so you can prepare your participant list before creating a group chat, see CreateGroupChatRoom.xaml(.cs) and CoreService.cs to learn how to create group chats.

-We also updated the ChatPage.xaml(.cs) and the MessageDisplay.xaml(cs) so you can send and display multipart messages correctly.
-Multipart message are allowed by default in flexisip, you can try it right now in group chat room.
+We will update the ChatPage.xaml(.cs) and the MessageDisplay.xaml(cs) so you can send and display multipart messages correctly.
+Multipart messages are allowed by default in flexisip, you can try it right now in a group chat room.
-In group ChatRoom some events that can occur (subject change, admin status modification...) are also displayed, see EventDisplay.xaml(.cs).
+In a group ChatRoom some events that can occur (subject change, admin status modification...) will also be displayed.
+See EventDisplay.xaml(.cs).
-And last we change the way we display the ChatRoom in the list (ChatsPage.xml) see ChatRoomToStringConverter.cs.
+And lastly we will change the way we display the ChatRoom in the list (ChatsPage.xml).
+See ChatRoomToStringConverter.cs.

-Don't forget to install those NuGet packages :
- - LinphoneSDK (can be found here : https://www.linphone.org/snapshots/windows/sdk/)
- - Microsoft.NETCore.UniversalWindowsPlatform (version 6.2.12 recommended)
- - ANGLE.WindowsStore (for video rendering, version 2.1.13 recommended)

 New/updated files :